 It is somewhat of a mystery why people in early chapters of Genesis lived such long lives.
 There are many theories put forward by biblical scholars.
-The genealogy in Genesis 5 records the line of the godly descendants of Adamthe line that would eventually produce the Messiah.
+The genealogy in Genesis 5 records the line of the godly descendants of Seth—the line that would eventually produce the Messiah.
 God possibly blessed this line with especially long life as a result of their godliness and obedience.
 While this is a possible explanation, the Bible nowhere specifically limits the long lifespans to the individuals mentioned in Genesis chapter 5.
 Further, other than Enoch, Genesis 5 does not identify any of the individuals as being especially godly.
-It is likely that everyone at that time period lived several hundred years.
-Several factors probably contributed to this.
+It is likely that everyone during that time lived several hundred years.
+Several factors may have contributed to this.

 Something happened at the global flood to shorten men’s lifespans.
 Compare the lifespans before the flood (Genesis 5:1–32) with those after the flood (Genesis 11:10–32).
 Immediately after the flood, the ages decreased dramatically and then kept decreasing.
 A key may be in Genesis 6:3: “The Lord said, ‘My Spirit will not contend with humans forever, for they are mortal; their days will be a hundred and twenty years.’”
 Many people see the reference to “a hundred and twenty years” as the new, divinely appointed limit on man’s age.
 By the time of Moses (who lived 120 years), lifespans were much lower.
 After Moses, only one person is recorded as having lived past 120 (2 Chronicles 24:15).